cardinalitypuzzles/cardboard/dev-guide.md

-## Small Board Development Guide
+## Cardboard Development Guide

 ### Getting started

-There are two ways to set up Small Board locally.
+There are two ways to set up Cardboard locally.

-To run Small Board in Docker, you will need:
+To run Cardboard in Docker, you will need:

 - Git
 - Docker (on Mac or Windows, install Docker Desktop; on Linux, docker and docker-compose)

-To run Small Board manually, you will need:
+To run Cardboard manually, you will need:

 - Git
 - Python